ruby/www.ruby-lang.org/en/documentation/index.md

 : The seminal work on Ruby in English, this first edition of the [Pragmatic Programmers’ book][10] is available for free online.

-[Ruby User’s Guide][11]
-: Translated from the original Japanese version written by Yukihiro Matsumoto (the creator of Ruby), this version, by Goto Kentaro and Mark Slagell, is a nice overview of many aspects of the Ruby language.

 [The Ruby Programming Wikibook][12]
 : A free online manual with beginner and intermediate content plus a thorough language reference.